-- a) Micro-organisms and diseases (bacteria and virus) - b) Effect of population and human growth on environment - c) Human Circulatory system - d) Human Nervous system - e) Pedagogical analysis of the topics: environmental pollution, levels of organization.
+- a) Micro-organisms and diseases (bacteria and virus) - b) Effect of population and human growth on environment - c) Human Circulatory system - d) Human Nervous system e) Pedagogical analysis of the topics: environmental pollution, levels of organization.

-- 1. Study of community resource in life science and prepare the report on any one (Zoo, Sea Shore Life, Botanical Garden, Zoological garden, Science Park, Science Centre, National laboratory, etc). - 2.
+- Any two of the following: - 1.
+Study of community resource in life science and prepare the report on any one (Zoo, Sea Shore Life, Botanical Garden, Zoological garden, Science Park, Science Centre, National laboratory, etc). - 2.
 Construction of any two improvised apparatus. - 3.
 Preparation of herbarium of medicinal plants.(any 10 plants)